eper-io/tig/readme.md

 - Scaling large scale frequent updates can be solved with an iSCSI Linux cluster making it a distributed machine.
 - A simple sha256 on a file or a directory tar or zip can identify an entire version
 - tig eliminates external API calls to git and a necessary download of git binaries on each container.
+- tig is ideal for data streaming workloads as a middle tier.
+- tig can handle bottlenecks as a result being cleaned up, but handling pushes

 ## Examples